emirbuckun/RecipeKeeper/README.md

 - `RecipeKepeer.DataAccess.InMemory` is a data access layer for in memory storage.
 - `RecipeKepeer.Api` is a Web API used by Web UI.
 - `RecipeKepeer.WebUI` is a Vite project with React template.
+- `.gitignore` specifies intentionally untracked files that Git should ignore.
+- `RecipeKeeper.sln` is a structure for organizing projects.

 ## Setting Up